indomitableSwan/fiddler/README.md

 # fiddler
 This repository is a playground for learning Rust.
 It is not meant to be used for anything in practice.

-It may develop into a beginner tutorial in writing cryptography in Rust, using Douglas Stinson's "Cryptography, Theory and Practice", as a guide.
-But for now, it is just a container for my thoughts and learning.
+It may develop into a beginner tutorial in writing cryptography in Rust, using Douglas Stinson's "Cryptography, Theory and Practice", as a guiding rail.
+But for now, it is mostly just a container for my thoughts and learning.
+Many of the crypto-related comments are tongue-in-cheek, pretending that the implemented cryptosystems _are_ for use in the real world, and attempting to support best practices with respect to security and privacy.

 # build instructions
 To build, run